Uber, Lyft face crucial courtroom test over driver benefits

 "If you're subject to the same rules as everyone else, investors might start asking "'Are you still this hot company?'
 The answer may be no," said Dean Baker, co-director of the Center for Economic and Public Policy Research in Washington.

-Uber has raised more than $4 billion (3 billion pounds) from prominent venture capital firms such as Benchmark and Google Ventures, valuing the company at $40 billion and making it the most valuable U.S. startup.
+Uber has raised more than $4 billion from prominent venture capital firms such as Benchmark and Google Ventures, valuing the company at $40 billion and making it the most valuable U.S. startup.
 Lyft has raised $331 million from Andreessen Horowitz, Founders Fund and other investors.

 Rulings in the cases would technically apply only to drivers in California, plaintiff attorney Shannon Liss-Riordan said.
 But defining who is, or is not, an employee is a burning legal issue for an increasing number of companies that depend upon a flexible work force.